 They are friendly, outgoing, inspiring to others, relationship-oriented, enthusiastic, warm, optimistic, ability to see the bright side of life and the good in other people.
 They genuinely like people, are rarely found alone, and freely interact with people.

 They are talkative, always the center of the conversation.
-They are prone to mask the behavior and morals of the people around them on impulsive.
-They can be undisciplined, rude, susceptible to exaggerate, and need to appear successful (even to the point of an exaggeration).
-They will ignore the responsibilities to be with people.
+They are prone to mask the behavior and morals of the people around them on impulse.
+They can be undisciplined, rude, susceptible to exaggeration, and need to appear successful (even to the point of exaggeration).
+They will ignore their responsibilities to be with people.